World Cities Culture Forum

-The World Cities Culture Forum is a network of local governments and cultural sector leaders from 39 world cities.
+The World Cities Culture Forum is a network of local governments and cultural sector leaders from over 45 world cities.

 History

 The World Cities Culture Forum was established in London in 2012 with eight cities (London, New York City, Tokyo, Shanghai, Paris, Istanbul, Sydney and Johannesburg) convened by the Mayor of London.

-Member Cities
+Member cities

-The World Cities Culture Forum has 39 participating member cities across six geographic regions.
+The World Cities Culture Forum has over 45 participating member cities across six geographic regions.